valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 As of Redis OSS version 7.0, script replication is no longer supported, and the only replication mode available is script effects replication.

 **Warning:**
 this is an advanced feature.
-Misuse can cause damage by violating the contract that binds the Redis master, its replicas, and AOF contents to hold the same logical content.
+Misuse can cause damage by violating the contract that binds the Valkey master, its replicas, and AOF contents to hold the same logical content.

 This function allows a script to assert control over how its effects are propagated to replicas and the AOF afterward.
-A script's effects are the Redis write commands that it calls.
+A script's effects are the Valkey write commands that it calls.

 By default, all write commands that a script executes are replicated.
 Sometimes, however, better control over this behavior can be helpful.